bnb-chain/greenfield-data-marketplace-contracts/README.md

-# data-marketplace-contracts
+# greenfield-data-marketplace-contracts

-Data-marketplace is a marketplace protocol for safely and efficiently buying and selling data uploaded in [Greenfield](https://github.com/bnb-chain/greenfield-contracts).
+Greenfield-data-marketplace is a marketplace protocol for safely and efficiently buying and selling data uploaded in [Greenfield](https://github.com/bnb-chain/greenfield-contracts).

 ## Install